python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 The Python Imaging Library supports many other decoders, including JPEG, PNG, and PackBits.
-For details, see the :file:`decode.c` source file, and the standard plug-in implementations provided with the library.
+For details, see the :file:`decode.c` source file, and the standard plugin implementations provided with the library.

 Decoding floating point data
 ----------------------------